TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-22-tamuctf-2022-labyrinth.md

 To "solve" an elf, we need to give an appropriate input at each step of the function such that the correct branch and path are taken.
 In other words, we need to trace the right path out of the maze.
 We need to solve 5 elves to get the flag.
 We only have five minutes for five elves.
 Solving this without any automation seems next to impossible.
 Thankfully, we have angr.

 **What is angr?**
 angr is a python library which simulates machine code while keeping track of program state.
-It's exploration features are useful to find the input corresponding to a given output.
+Its exploration features are useful to find the input corresponding to a given output.
 {.alert--success}

 #### Coding